2024-2025 Rules

 be taken when the cue ball and object ball are within an inch of each other (or less) and no

-attempt to curve the cue ball is made.
+attempt to curve or jump the cue ball is made.
 The only attempt here is to avoid the double hit by

 The use of jump cues is disallowed.
 A player may use his or her full length playing cue to